jan-bogaerts/mark/src/markdownCode.md

 - When the component is loaded and whenever the project-service raises the 'content-changed' event to indicate that a new project was loaded, the project data (field: textFragments) is retrieved from the project-service and converted into a tree structure using the function 'convertToTreeData'.
   - note: register using `projectService.eventTarget.addEventListener('content-changed', handleContentChanged)`
 - Whenever the project service raises an event that a data item was removed (event: fragment-deleted), call the 'removeNode' function
-- Whenever the project service raises an event that a data item was added (fragment-inserted) or (multiple) item(s) were changed (the event 'key-changed'), rebuild the tree structure.
+- Whenever the project service raises an event that a data item was added (fragment-inserted) or (multiple) item(s) were changed (the event 'title-changed'), rebuild the tree structure.
 - whenever the user expands a tree item (callback: onExpand), the key of the expanded item is added to the list of expanded items, when the user collapses an item, the key is removed from the list of expanded items.
 - this component monitors the position-tracking service for changes to the currently selected text-fragment.
   - use `positionTrackingService.eventTarget.addEventListener('change', eventHandler)` to attach the event handler